prmrdl/XenGuide/sites/prototype/content/Ocean/overview.md

 The My Prices section of the dashboard details the amount of your prices covered by Xeneta, as well as a snapshot of your prices that fall above or below the market.

 {{< fig src="../ocean-dashboard-my-prices.png" text="Dashboard — My Prices" >}}

-## Followed Market Trends

-You can follow any trade lane whose trends you wish to keep an eye on from the search results.

-{{< fig src="../ocean-dashboard-follow.png" text="Dashboard — Following a Trade Lane" >}}

-Followed lanes are added to the bottom of the dashboard and show their current price as well as changes in the price since the week before.

-{{< fig src="../ocean-dashboard-followed-markets.png" text="Dashboard — Followed Market Trends" >}}

 ## Next Steps